Junior Science Research Projects

 Assignment 5: Intel STS Practice Application

-Part B: Show this letter to your mentor (the person in your lab who is most familiar with your research).
+Mentor Portion: Show this letter to your mentor (the person in your lab who is most familiar with your research).
 Explain that you will be asking them to complete a similar set of questions online with a deadline in mid-November.
 Return the tear off signature line to your supervising teacher at your first meeting after Midwinter Break.
 Let your mentor keep the remainder of the letter for future reference.

 Preparing for NYCSEF

 Assignment 6: Visit NYCSEF

 The New York City Science and Engineering Fair will be held Sunday, March 1, 2015 at City College in Hamilton Heights, Manhattan.
 Juniors and Sophomores will attend from 2:00–4:00 PM during the public viewing period.
 Attendance is taken by photograph and signature.
 Look for the officially designated student monitor(s).

 - Find 3 projects while public viewing is underway.
 Pick projects that you like or are interested in.
 Read some of the board on your own and interview the student(s) responsible.